Our local Bristol building surveyors offer one-to-one advice, tailored inspections and some of the most comprehensive

 Our RICS building surveys across the Bristol, Gloucestershire and Somerset regions are designed to give you a thorough insight into the condition and structural integrity of your property.
 A full building survey (sometimes referred to as a ‘full structural survey‘) looks at every possible aspect of the building.

 Our experienced locally-based surveyors cover a region stretching from Tewkesbury down to Weston-Super-Mare and across to the Mendip towns of Shepton Mallet and Wells.
 A full building survey will cover everything from serious structural defects to general wear and tear, helping you avoid costly repairs.
 Importantly, this type of property survey also includes a discussion of potential problems that may be hidden.
 Your surveyor will provide bespoke guidance and advice and will include full details of what repairs and maintenance are required and how much should be budgeted for the works.
 Such information allows you to negotiate on price if you are buying a property, or can help you avoid losing a purchaser if you are selling.

-Our surveyors are experts in issues that are commonly found in building surveys in the Bristol region and surrounding towns such as Bath, Chippenham, Cheltenham and Cirencester.
+Our surveyors are experts in issues that are commonly found in building surveys in Bristol city centre and surrounding towns such as Bath, Chippenham, Cheltenham and Cirencester.
 One such example is the conversion of loft spaces to living quarters without proper Building Regulation approval.
 Often done to maximise living space in the city centre, conversions without approval may not be structurally sound, may lack appropriate fire escape provisions and should not be valued as an extra room when calculating property price.

 In line with industry guidelines, our HomeBuyer surveys tend to be on properties that have been built recently, are in good condition, and are not of non-standard construction.